s1naf/GitPro6/README.md

 # GitPro6
-This is my first Git Repo
+This is my first Git Repo!